ibm-cloud-docs/monitoring/iam/iam_grant.md

 {:external: target="_blank" .external}

-# Granting permissions to launch the Sysdig UI or to make REST API calls
+# Granting permissions to launch the UI or to make REST API calls
 {: #iam_grant}

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.
 Complete the following steps to grant a user or service ID permissions to work with the {{site.data.keyword.mon_full_notm}} service: